Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

-So many times our lives can get crazy!
-We spend most of our weeks running around just trying to stay caught up with the laundry and putting food on the table, that our writing time always gets shoved to the back burner.
+Life can get crazy!
+We spend most of our weeks running around just trying to stay caught up with the laundry and putting food on the table, that our writing time gets shoved to the back burner.
 If only there was a way to write more with less time.
 Then we might get some writing done.

 Good news!
-There is. 😄 I’ve been using these four steps for almost a full calendar year and it’s AMAZING how much more writing I’ve been able to squeeze in.
+There is. 😄 Here are the four steps I use to find more time and it’s AMAZING how much writing time I’m able to squeeze in.

 This post contains affiliate links.
 Clicking on one may result in a commission for me at no cost to you!